jeremykenedy/laravel-passport/readme.md

 10. From the projects root folder run `php artisan db:seed`
 11. From the projects root folder run `sudo npm install`
 12. From the projects root folder run `sudo gulp`
-13. From the projects root folder run `php artisan clear:cache`
+13. From the projects root folder run `php artisan config:cache`

 ### Testing the API with Postman: